 I’m happy to report there weren’t any surprises during the purchasing process.
 You’re asked to provide some pretty basic information, followed by personal questions to confirm your identity.

 Now I do want to point out at this juncture that $30 per month is a little bit on the pricey side of things.
-IdentityIQ’s premier plan is one of — if not the most — expensive I’ve seen.
+IdentityIQ’s premier plan is one of the most expensive I’ve seen.
 To be fair, they also have one of the most comprehensive lists of protections I’ve encountered.
-So the real question becomes is IdentityIQ all it’s cracked up to be?
-Only one way to find out.
+So the real question becomes, “Is IdentityIQ all it’s cracked up to be?”.
+There’s only one way to find out.

 I was immediately impressed by the dashboard.
 There’s a lot to go over here — so much that I had to zoom out my browser to get it all into frame.
 Take a look.

 That’s pretty extensive, so we’re going to go through things methodically.
 I will say, though — it would have been nice to have some sort of tutorial on how to use the main features, find where everything is, and how it all works.
 That isn’t to say IdentityIQ is so dense that it’s difficult to figure out — it’s all pretty intuitive — but it’s also a little overwhelming.
-So let’s go through this piece by piece.
+So let’s go through this piece by piece, as we don’t want you to miss any of the important protections that IdentityIQ provides.

 The most prominent item on the dashboard is the credit score section, so let’s start there.
 Here, you’ll see your scores from all three credit bureaus.

 FYI: It’s perfectly normal for your scores to vary slightly from bureau to bureau.
-Each agency measures slightly different data points in slightly different ways, so don’t panic if there are discrepancies.1
+Each agency measures slightly different data points in slightly different ways, so don’t panic if there are discrepancies.2

-Here you’re also going to have access to your most recent credit report.
+You’re also going to have access to your most recent credit report.
 Depending on the tier of service you purchased, these will be available monthly, biannually, or annually.
 It’s always a good idea to keep a close eye on your credit report, even if you have no reason to suspect you’ve become the victim of identity theft.
-According to the Federal Trade Commission, one in five credit reports contains errors that may impact scores negatively.2
+According to the Federal Trade Commission, one in five credit reports contains errors that may impact scores negatively.3

-If you do suspect you’ve become the victim of identity theft, you absolutely need to check your report — don’t wait until the next one becomes available for free.
-There’s an option in this window to purchase your most up-to-date report, and you should take advantage of this to ensure criminals haven’t taken out lines of credit in your name, secured loans, or opened any fraudulent accounts.
+If you do suspect you’ve become the victim of identity theft, then you should check your report immediately.
+Don’t wait until the next report becomes available for free.
+Fortunately, IdentityIQ offers the option to purchase your most up-to-date report.
+Check if the criminals have taken out credit lines, secure loans, or opened fraudulent accounts in your name.

 IdentityIQ is going to be doing the lion’s share of this work for you, and if anything suspicious shows up, it’ll appear in the next section.